sindu2296/AgentsToAllies/news/README.md

 ## Orchestration Patterns

-This repo mirrors the patterns described in [Semantic Kernel’s orchestration documentation](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-orchestration/?pivots=programming-language-python).
+This repo mirrors the patterns described in [Semantic Kernel's orchestration documentation](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-orchestration/?pivots=programming-language-python).

 ### Sequential Orchestration

-- `src/main_basic.py`: Demonstrates Semantic Kernel’s `SequentialOrchestration` helper.
-- `src/main_sequential.py`: Shows how to implement the same idea manually when you need custom control.
+- `src/main_sequential.py`: Uses Semantic Kernel's `SequentialOrchestration` to process categories one at a time, with each agent wrapped in its own sequential pipeline for consistent orchestration patterns.

 ### Concurrent Orchestration

 - `src/main_concurrent.py`: Uses `ConcurrentOrchestration` for parallel agent execution.
-- `ConcurrentNewsOrchestrator` keeps a short-lived `_category_memory` dictionary that stores recent headlines per category, adding a hint to the next agent invocation so duplicate headlines are less likely.
+- **Memory Implementation**: `ConcurrentNewsOrchestrator` maintains a `_category_memory` dictionary (in `concurrent_orchestrator.py`, line 32) that stores the last 5 headlines per category.
+This memory is passed to category agents via the `build_category_agent()` function, which converts it into a text hint (in `category_agent.py`, `_build_memory_hint()`) that's injected into agent instructions.
+This helps agents avoid repeating the same headlines across multiple queries in the same session.
+- Memory persists only for the orchestrator instance lifetime—restarting the process clears the cache.

 ## Architecture Snapshot